Miguel Betancourt: The ancestral

-Pase del niño en rojos (The Child's Passage in Reds).
-2020.

 The concept of the ancestral is a significant source of inspiration in Miguel Betancourt's work, where figurations from Ecuador's ancient cultures, such as Valdivia, Bahía de Caráquez, and Guangala, occupy a central place.
 Pre-Columbian cultures from Peru, such as Paracas and Nazca, are also represented in his art.
 Betancourt not only depicts pre-Columbian settings but also integrates them into works that propose multiple narratives and diverse compositional schemes.
 In many of these pieces, the artist introduces syncretic architectural elements, such as semicircular arches characteristic of Western Gothic styles, which stand as intimate spaces for religious reproduction.
 This syncretism is articulated as a state of coexistence and ancestral evolution.